platima/enhanced-braindump-format/README.md

 - Temporal indicators with #valid_until for expiration dates
 - Section checksums in format [~SECTION:checksum]

-After parsing this data using that specification, please confirm you understand the context, and we can continue our discussion from where we left off.
+After parsing the data using that specification, please confirm you understand the context, so that then we can continue our discussions.

 Data:
 ​```